 We train people of all ages and abilities to conduct scientific research.
 Some projects can be done in your own backyard, while others require travel to specific locations.

 Here is a list of some of the ongoing projects being conducted by Beaver Creek Reserve’s Citizen Scientists:

 For more than 20 years the BCR Bird Bander’s have been collecting important data on local bird populations including winter residents and neotropical migrants.
 Data including age, sex, species and migration data is sent to the USGS Bird Banding Laboratory.
 The combined data helps researches and conservationists get a clearer view of bird populations, life spans, migratory patterns and more.
 By understanding these factors professionals can development management plans to ensure future generations will be able to appreciate these beautiful creatures.

-You can assist our Bird Banders by making a donation to the program, adopting a bird or by joining one of our long-term banding programs at BCR.
+You can assist our Bird Banders by making a donation to the program or by joining one of our long-term banding programs at BCR.
 This includes weekly songbird banding, MAPS Project and Saw-Whet owl banding.
 We are currently in the process of updating our adopt-a-bird program.
 Please contact us for information on this program.